September 2019 Israeli legislative election: Parties

-Parliamentary factions
+Factions before the election

 The table below lists the parliamentary factions represented in the 21st Knesset.

+Retiring incumbents

+The table below lists all members of the Knesset (MK) who did not stand for re-election.

 Contesting parties

 The Likud (election symbol: מחל) was tied with Blue and White for the largest political party in the 21st Knesset, with 35 of the 120 seats.
 It is the party of Israel's current prime minister, Benjamin Netanyahu, who is seeking to gain more power to build a government after failing to do so following the April election.
 Prior to the September election, the Likud and Kulanu parties announced on 29 May their intention to run together in the new election.
 Kulanu officially dissolved itself and its remaining members joined the Likud on 31 July, bringing Likud's Knesset representation up to 38 seats.

 The Blue and White (election symbol: פה) alliance was created ahead of the April 2019 election and ended up being tied with Likud for the largest political party in the 21st Knesset, with 35 seats.
 Despite suggestions that the alliance should make changes due to their failure to achieve a majority in the April election, the alliance confirmed on 2 June 2019 that it will keep the same rotating premiership of Benny Gantz and Yair Lapid as in the previous election.
 The party decided to run with the almost exact same list as they did in the April elections.
 Blue and White has ruled out sitting with Benjamin Netanyahu, due to the corruption investigations against him; however, it has not ruled out creating a National unity government with Likud if it replaced Netanyahu.

 The Joint List (election symbol: ודעם) alliance (which was dissolved ahead of the April 2019 elections) was reformed ahead of the September 2019 elections.
 It is made up of four ideologically diverse Arab Israeli parties, who together had 10 seats in the 21st Knesset.
 The Ra'am, Hadash, and Ta'al factions announced on 27 July that the alliance would be re-established, Balad decided to join the next day.
 The list is led by Hadash Chairman Ayman Odeh, who also led the alliance in the 2015 election.
 Odeh said he is open to cooperation with Blue and White, but he would not join their coalition.